Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Method

-Occlusions stemming from the inherent limitations of LiDAR sensor often break temporal continuity beyond two consecutive scans.
-To mitigate this, we introduce a memory bank $\mathcal{B}$ that caches the world coordinates, semantic labels, and instance IDs of unmatched objects.
+\myparagraph{Missing Instance.} Occlusions stemming from the inherent limitations of LiDAR sensor often break temporal continuity beyond two consecutive scans.
+To mitigate this, we introduce a memory bank $\mathcal{B}$ that caches the world coordinates, semantic labels, and instance IDs of unmatched objects in both static and dynamic association stages.
 Owing to bounded memory capacity, $\mathcal{B}$ keeps only entries observed within a short window of the previous $w_{\text{mem}}$ scans.
-If $\mathcal{B}$ is nonempty, we retrieve previously stored instance information and associate using the dynamic instance matching process.
+If $\mathcal{B}$ is not empty, we retrieve the stored instance information and apply the global geometric association strategy to restore temporal consistency.